 This gold-lacquer is very thin and not at all like the clear ‘plastic’ lacquer that is so often found protecting modern brass fittings.
 The image below shows one of the gold-lacquered pear drops beside a new brass hinge with its protective clear lacquer partially rubbed off.

 In the seventeenth-century, common drop handles were attached either by narrow brass, flat iron or round iron wire staples.
 The staples were looped around the drops’ pivot bars, then passed through the centres of the back plates, through the holes in the drawer fronts and secured on the inside of the drawers.

 One variety of flat brass staple had a small hole in each end through which iron or brass pins passed, securing the staple ends to the drawer.
-The ends of iron staples were simply bent at right-angles and hammered back into the drawer front.
+The ends of iron staples were simply bent at right-angles and hammered back into the drawer front – much like clinching nails.

 Apart from changes in fashion, one reason drop handles were frequently replaced with other types of handles is because of their fragility.
 I want to give these handles the best chance of survival: Brass staples work-harden with frequent flexing, become brittle and then fail; round steel wire is tougher, but the small diameter and contact area will eventually cause the wire or the drops’ pivot bars to fatigue; flat steel staples spread the load more efficiently and won’t flex as much as wire or brass staples.

 I cut a 5/32″ (4mm) wide strip of iron into ten suitable lengths, tapered their ends and formed them into staples.